 The word “civilization” really got to me.
 Where the fuck was I anyway?
-I thought I was in California...surfers and stoners and the hippies that never came back down to the rest of us.
-Would I encounter people who were NOT civilized?
+I thought I was in California...with harmless surfers and stoners and the hippies that never came back down from the aid trips of Ginsburg and beatniks.
+Would I encounter people who were not civilized?
 I kept riding.
 The wind seemed to grow in intensity as the daylight faded completely into blackness.
-While the 1300 lumens light on my bike illuminated everything directly in front of me, I still felt like a pilot fish alone in the midst of a black ocean.
+While the 1300 lumens light on my bike illuminated everything directly in front of me, I still felt like a pilot fish alone in the midst of an opaque ocean.
 The anxiety of having something go wrong with the bike—even something as simple as having to change a flat in this darkness—was distracting me like a splinter.
-Suddenly, up ahead, I saw holiday lights decorating a structure which, upon passing, I realized was a large barn with a little seating area next to it.
+Unanticipatedly, I saw holiday lights up ahead that were decorating a structure which, upon passing, I realized was a large barn with a little seating area next to it.
 The seating area was also lit up by hanging lamps.
 Written on a sign was “PIE SISTERS” and “12 pm to 6 pm.”
 Five minutes after passing it, I decided I should go back and bed down there for the night.
 I’d ridden a little over 80 miles, and while I had the energy for more, the math in my head told me I wouldn’t reach “civilization” for another 40 minutes.